juju/docs/src/en/users.md

 'controller' model.
 There is no overarching "Juju administrator" since multiple controllers, and therefore multiple administrators, are possible.

-A *model owner* is the model creator or a user who has been designated as such during the model creation process.
+A *model owner* is the model creator; a user who has been designated as such during model creation; or a user who has been granted the 'admin' permissions to the model.

 A *regular user* is one who is neither an administrator nor a model owner.
 Such a user requires access to a model in order to do anything at the Juju level.